Coffee FAQ

 At SilverStream Coffee Roasters, every batch is roasted, in Butler, PA, in small quantities by our founder, Bruce, who brings more than 20 years of roasting experience to the craft.
 Roasting this way allows us to highlight the unique character of each coffee while ensuring your fresh roasted coffee beans arrive ready to enjoy.
 Fresh roasted coffee preserves the aroma, sweetness, and complexity that make specialty coffee truly exceptional.

-Whole bean coffee is best enjoyed within a few weeks of roasting for peak flavor, though it can remain enjoyable longer when stored well in an airtight container or packaging, out of direct sunlight.
-Never store coffee in the refrigerator or freezer.
+Whole bean coffee is best enjoyed within a few weeks of roasting for peak flavor, though it can remain enjoyable longer when stored well.

 Ground coffee loses freshness faster than whole bean coffee.
 Why?
 Fresh roasted coffee develops its best flavor a few days to weeks after roasting as it naturally releases carbon dioxide, a process called degassing.
 Brewing too soon can trap gases and affect extraction, while waiting a short time allows the flavors to open up.